 5. You may get a second reminder call.
 After 45 days, if you haven’t yet completed your recertification, the automated system will phone a second time.
 You can disregard this call if you’re already completed your Lifeline renewal.
 If you have not submitted your recertification, now is your last chance to take action and keep your benefit.

 6. If your Lifeline benefit is ending, you’ll receive a final automated call.
 About 45 days after the deadline listed on your letter has passed, the automated system will notify you that your benefit is being removed.
 There could be up to a five-day gap between when you receive this call and when your credits are removed from your bill.

 Once the 60-day window to complete your recertification has passed and/or your credits have been terminated, you’ll need to reapply for Lifeline if you believe you still qualify.
-Give us a call at 1-866-571-6662 and we can send you a new application.
+Give us a call at 1-866-571-6662 and, depending on your location, we can send you a new application.

 Image courtesy of Flickr user Bengarrlson.